Jarlig

-A seventh jarliq, which purports to be from Khan Özbeg to Metropolitan Peter, found in the so-called full collection, has been determined to be a sixteenth-century forgery.
-The jarliq to the metropolitans affirm the freedom of the Church from taxes and tributes, and declare that the Church's property should be protected from expropriation or damage as long as Rus' churchmen pray for the well-being of the khan and his family.
+A seventh jarlig, which purports to be from Khan Özbeg to Metropolitan Peter, found in the so-called full collection, has been determined to be a sixteenth-century forgery.
+The jarlig to the metropolitans affirm the freedom of the Church from taxes and tributes, and declare that the Church's property should be protected from expropriation or damage as long as Rus' churchmen pray for the well-being of the khan and his family.

 Contemporary use

 In modern Mongolian, the term (зарлиг) is used to refer to official edicts.

 In Russian culture, the word is used to refer to a label, or, rarely, a price tag.
 It may also refer to an icon shortcut in modern graphical user interfaces.

 As an example of a reborrowing, the word also re-entered the Mongolian language with the Russian meaning and pronunciation.